 Relatively recently, however, Agroscope came forth with new research and a new theory about cheese development.
 By using CT scanners while the cheese was developing, it turns out Swiss cheese eyes are caused by little (microscopic) flecks of hay that get into the milk as it becomes cheese.
 These naturally create cavities and eventually you end up with the large eyes in your Swiss cheese.

 But wait, there’s more–because there’s always more.
-Because the process by which we make cheese is becoming more and more automated, we’re getting less imperfections in the cheese making process.
-So there are less little hay flecks getting into the fermenting milk and less eyes being made in your Swiss cheese.
+Because the process by which we make cheese is becoming more and more automated, we’re getting fewer imperfections in the cheese making process.
+So there are fewer little hay flecks getting into the fermenting milk and fewer eyes being made in your Swiss cheese.
 Yes, eventually as we perfect the cheese making process, Swiss cheese will probably go blind.
 Take that for what you will.

 Think you eat the most cheese?
 See how your dairy consuming habits stack up to the rest of the world here.